Chapter 2: The Infrastructure of Trust

 Research methods courses often overwhelm students by introducing too many new concepts simultaneously: statistical theory, coding syntax, software interfaces, and domain knowledge all at once.
 The result is cognitive overload and frustration.

-A better approach to sequence complexity:
+A better approach sequences complexity:

 - First: Learn to organize thoughts and write in Markdown (this chapter).

-- Fourth: Introduce computational tools when they solve a problem you’ve already encountered (Chapters 11-14).
+- Fourth: Introduce computational tools when they solve a problem you’ve already encountered (Chapters 17-20).

-By the time you install R and RStudio (Chapter 11), you’ll have context for why these tools are useful.
+By the time you install R and RStudio (Chapter 17), you’ll have context for why these tools are useful.
 The syntax won’t feel arbitrary because you’ll understand the research problem it’s solving.

 The Obsidian Habit: Research Log